sinasalahshour95/Adult-Income/README.md

 # Project Overview
 Predicting income level from census metrics is a classic classification challenge often constrained by extreme class imbalance and high-dimensional categorical features.
 This project acts as a comparative framework demonstrating how different data balancing strategies (including standard resampling and a deep Autoencoder) combined with distinct feature selection filters/wrappers impact the predictive performance of traditional and ensemble machine learning algorithms.

 The pipeline is split modularly into two key notebooks:

-The pipeline is split modularly into two key notebooks:
 1. **`Adult_Income.ipynb`**: Handles exploratory analysis, robust data cleaning, log transformations, categorical encoding, feature selection, and data resampling.
 2. **`Training_AdultIncom.ipynb`**: Focuses on model selection, efficient hyperparameter tuning using successive halving, custom decision-boundary threshold tuning, and final metric comparisons.